In an ever-changing world, Emmanuel College provides an innovative academic environment that sustains the pace.

 Outside the office Mary Beth enjoys the sea shore, a good book, long walks, good food (hence, the walks) and time with her family and friends.

 MaryAnne joined the Office of the Vice President for Student Affairs in March 2006.
 An Emmanuel alumna with a degree in business administration, MaryAnne provides administrative support for Dr. Rissmeyer as well as for various programs and initiatives within the Student Affairs Division.

-Prior to her current position at Emmanuel, MaryAnne served as Marketing Coordinator for a Boston-area architectural firm and has been a fitness instructor for the Greater Boston YMCA for more than thirty years.
-She is the mother of four grown children and four grandchildren.
+Prior to her current position at Emmanuel, MaryAnne served as Marketing Coordinator for a Boston-area architectural firm and has been a fitness instructor for the Greater Boston YMCA for more than forty years.
+She is the mother of four grown children and six grandchildren.